 - 3-6 serrano chiles (depending how spicy you like it; start with less and add them to increase heat), stems cut off

 - 1-2 cloves of garlic

-- 2 slices of white onion
+- 2 1/4-inch slices of white onion

-- A big pinch of salt
+- A big pinch of Kosher salt

 - Put the raw tomatillos directly into the blender with all other ingredients.
 Add the chiles to taste, starting with 2 and adding more if necessary.
-Add a half cup of water to the ingredients and blend well until smooth.
+If it's too dry, add a few tablespoons of water to the ingredients and blend well until smooth.